 5. Companies employing an equal number of men and women manage to produce up to 41% higher revenue.

-It’s no secret that companies with diversity issues perform worse compared to their counterparts without such problems.
-When men and women are treated equally, they perform better, according to key statistics and revenue growth.
+Gender diversity in the workplace statistics show that companies with diversity issues perform worse than their counterparts without such problems.
+According to crucial statistics and revenue growth, when men and women in the workplace are treated equally, they perform better.

 6. Highly inclusive companies are more likely to hit their financial target goals by up to 120%.

-When companies improve the working environment and create an inclusive workplace, people not only feel empowered, but they also band together and work harder to meet the target goals of the company.
+When companies improve the working environment and create an inclusive workplace, people not only feel empowered, but they also band together and work harder to meet the company’s target goals.

 Moreover, the positive effects of such improvements are pretty much evident.
 As the latest diversity in the workplace statistics suggest, these companies see 1.4 times more revenue than their competitors.